Rayleigh-Plateau Instability on an angled and eccentric fiber: An alternative approach: Results

-Our first objective is to scrutinize the variations in wire orientation to manipulate the RPI without altering any other parameters.
-In our experiment, we found similar regimes to Kliakhandler et al.~\cite{Kliakhandler_2001} who classified the beading patterns resulting from thin film flow on a fiber into three main categories: isolated regime, Rayleigh-Plateau regime (absolute instability), and convective regime (convective instability).
-The primary focus of our study is to examine the transition boundary from absolute (RP) to convective regime and gain insights into bead properties within the absolute (RP) regime.
-Such insights are crucial for enhancing efficiency in practical applications\cite{Zeng_2018}.
+Our first objective is to scrutinize the variations in wire orientation to manipulate the Rayleigh-Plateau instability without altering any other parameters.
+In our experiment, we found similar regimes to Kliakhandler et al.\cite{Kliakhandler_2001} who classified the beading patterns resulting from thin film flow on a wire into three main categories: isolated regime, Rayleigh-Plateau regime, and convective regime.
+The primary focus of our study is to examine the transition boundary from Rayleigh-Plateau regime to convective regime and gain insights into bead properties within the Rayleigh-Plateau regime.
+Such insights are crucial for enhancing efficiency in practical applications \cite{Zeng_2018}.

-When the wire is placed vertically (i.e., $\theta=0^\circ$) the RP regime is observed within the flow rate range of $250-425$ ml/h as shown in Fig~\ref{fig_angle}$a$, with isolated and convective regimes below and above this range of flow rates, respectively.
-As the angle of the wire is increased the required flow rate for the RP regime increases and the range of flow rates is reduced.
-The isolated regime switches to droplet detachment when $\theta>20^\circ$ due to insufficient adhesive force between the droplet and the wire.
-Convective and RP regimes also lead to droplet detachment at larger $\theta$.
-An intriguing observation is made where the RP switches to the convective regime and back again when considering increasing angles at flow rates between $325-425$ ml/h.
-For example, images taken from the dotted rectangular region of Fig~\ref{fig_angle} revealing the transition from RP to convective ($f$ to $g$), convective to RP ($h$ to $i$), and RP to droplet release ($j$ to $k$); (see supplementary videos 1-6 for the dynamics \cite{supple_video_2024}).
+When the wire is placed vertically (i.e., $\theta=0^\circ$) the Rayleigh-Plateau regime is observed within the flow rate range of $250-425$ ml/h for wire radius $r$ = 0.1 mm and 50 cSt silicone oil as shown in Fig.~\ref{fig_angle}$a$, with isolated and convective regimes below and above this range of flow rates, respectively.
+As the angle of the wire is increased the required flow rate for the Rayleigh-Plateau regime increases and the range of flow rates is reduced.
+The isolated regime switches to immediate droplet drop-off when $\theta>20^\circ$ as the weight of the drop overcomes surface tension forces that maintain the drop on the wire\cite{Karimi_2023, Karimi_2025}.
+Convective regime cases also lead to droplet drop-off at larger $\theta$ but not immediately, also observed in \cite{Karimi_2023, Karimi_2025}.
+This happens as an interaction of irregular droplets at a larger flow rate and larger angle.
+An intriguing observation is made where the Rayleigh-Plateau regime switches to the convective regime and back again when considering increasing angles at flow rates between $325-425$ ml/h.
+For example, images taken from the dotted rectangular region of Fig.~\ref{fig_angle} revealing the transition from Rayleigh-Plateau to convective regime ($f$ to $g$), convective to Rayleigh-Plateau regime ($h$ to $i$), and Rayleigh-Plateau regime to immediate drop-off happens ($j$ to $k$); (see supplementary videos 1-6 for the dynamics \cite{supple_video_2024}).